Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 Try changing the [backup prefix](/concepts/changing-the-backup-prefix.md) to make it match the name of a computer on which the disk image was created.

 ---

+**Problem:**
+When trying to log in to the CloudBerry agent, the following error occurs: _"The remote name could not be resolved: '_[_mspbackups.com_](http://mspbackups.com/)_'"._

+**Possible solution:**
+This error may occur if the IP address configuration is missing, for example when the machine is located in a network without a DHCP server.
+See the following Knowledge Base article for more information: [KB 1082](https://kb.cloudberrylab.com/kb1082/).

+---

+**Problem: **
+On an attempt to restore a disk image using a recovery USB device, the following error occurs: _"A connection to the deployment share could not be made.
+The following networking device did not have a driver installed."_

+**Possible solution:**
+The reason for this error may be a missing network device driver or some failure during the import of drivers.
+See the following Knowledge Base article for more information: [KB: 1081](https://kb.cloudberrylab.com/kb1081/).